ErminiaDev/Groupomania/README.md

 Built with Node v14.17.2 and Vue cli v4.5.13

+first run 'npm install' in both frontend and backend folders

-to run frontend : 'npm run serve'
+then to run frontend : 'npm run serve'

-backend: 'nodemon'
+and backend: 'nodemon'

+frontend runs by default on localhost:8080

+backend runs by default on localhost:3000